Melvern, Kansas – Building Bridges in Osage County

 Melvern, Kansas Truss Bridge 1909.

-In the early 1920s, Melvern added a chees factory, along with a candy and Jolly Time Popcorn factory.
+In the early 1920s, Melvern added a cheese factory, along with a candy factory and a Jolly Time Popcorn factory.

 Topeka Daily Capital August 1970.

-In 1974 the U.S. Army Corps of Engineers built a mile long earthen damn four miles west of Melvern to ease the river basin flooding, especially after the Great Flood of 1951.
-The resulting Melvern Lake continues to attract water enthusiasts to the eastern edge of the Flinthills region.
-In addition to the corp-run campgrounds and shoreline, Eisenhower State Park, formerly known as Melvern State Park, sits on the north shore of the 6,900-acre lake and includes over 1,300 acres of prairie, over 400 acres of woodland and various recreation opportunities.
-The state park was renamed in 1990 to honor former U.S. President, and Kansas native, Dwight D. Eisenhower.
+In 1974, the U.S. Army Corps of Engineers built a mile-long earthen dam four miles west of Melvern to reduce flooding in the river basin, especially after the Great Flood of 1951.
+The resulting Melvern Lake continues to attract water enthusiasts to the eastern edge of the Flint Hills region.
+In addition to the Corps-run campgrounds and shoreline, Eisenhower State Park, formerly known as Melvern State Park, sits on the north shore of the 6,900-acre lake and includes over 1,300 acres of prairie, over 400 acres of woodland, and a variety of recreational opportunities.
+The state park was renamed in 1990 to honor former U.S. President and Kansas native, Dwight D. Eisenhower.
 A 10,000-acre Wildlife Area sits adjacent to the park.

 As of the 2020 census, Melvern’s population stands at 356.
 Melvern is located in Osage County.